 United States Air Force

-Ms. Jones-Heath graduated from the University of SC in 1990 with a degree in Computer Science.
-She began her Civil Service career as a Palace Acquire Intern as a information systems specialist in various functional areas.
-She moved to Headquarters Air Combat Command, Langley Air Force Base, Va., in 1993.
+Ms. Jones-Heath graduated from the University of South Carolina in 1990 with a degree in Computer Science.
+She began her Civil Service career as a Palace Acquire Intern as an Information Systems Specialist in various functional areas.
+She moved to Headquarters Air Combat Command, Langley Air Force Base, Virginia, in 1993.
 There she held positions responsible for policy and guidance for security and network systems.
-Prior to assuming her current position, Ms. Jones-Heath was the Program Manager, Defense Information Systems Agency.
+Prior to arriving at the Headquarters Air Force staff, Ms. Jones-Heath was the Program Manager for Mobility with the Defense Information Systems Agency.
 Ms. Jones-Heath led the effort to establish a DoD Mobile capability to include infrastructure.
-Her joint experience includes working in various positions at Ramstein Air Base, Germany.

 Motion Picture Industry Pension & Health Plans